Grand River Health hopeful to retain more patients with new cardiac, pulmonary rehabilitation center

 Grand River Health is preparing to open a new cardiac and pulmonary rehabilitation center later this month, hospital officials said.

 “In the past, anybody who has needed one of these services — cardiac or pulmonary rehab — have had to travel to either Glenwood Springs or Grand Junction,” Cardiopulmonary Services Director Jeff Wold said.
-“We’ve had a lot of patients right here in the Rifle, De Beque, Silt, New Castle area that we’re having to travel for this rehab.”
+“We’ve had a lot of patients right here in the Rifle, De Beque, Silt, New Castle area that were having to travel for this rehab.”

 The new center, slated for a grand opening from 4-6 p.m.
 Jan.
 20, offers a 36-week program to patients recovering from any major heart and lung issues.
 The programs will be overseen by an exercise physiologist, respiratory therapist and dietitians and nutritionists, Wold said.